 Reflecting back on that time I had two obstacles holding me back from delegating:

-1. My assumptions about what it meant if I delegated.
+My assumptions about what it meant if I delegated.
 I feared other people's perceptions which impacted my confidence.
 I questioned myself.

-2. I didn’t know how to do it.
+I didn’t know how to do it.
 Was there a particular approach or what, specifically, was I supposed to say?
 I lacked the skill.

 Examine and Reframe Your Assumptions

 What is holding you back from delegating?
 What is in your head or what story do you tell yourself about delegating?
 Consider any other thoughts you have that are in addition to the four at top of the page.

 These are mental barriers and the more they are repeated in your head, the less likely you are to delegate.
 If I say to myself “I don’t trust others to get it done.”, then I am giving myself permission to not trust others.
 Same for thinking about asking for help and the person saying no. If I continue to consider that being rejected is the most likely response I will receive, I give myself permission to avoid delegating.

 Once you have brought to light your assumptions, reframe them, or create a statement that adjusts your perspective into one that is focused on options.
 For example, if everyone on the team is busy and you can’t ask, then reframe to “I’m a leader and delegating is a part of my job.
 What can I do to help the team (and myself) shift priorities?”
 If my barrier is someone saying no, then reframe to “What if they say yes?
 The answer is always no if I don’t ask.”